jrihon/thesis/chapters/00_chapter/00_section_03.typ

   ]
 ) <fig-torsionexplain>
 This is the typical profile of a (-CH#sub("2")-CH#sub("2")-CH#sub("2")-CH#sub("2")-) dihedral #mcite(("Wang2004GAFF"), biblio).
-The figure tells us that when the atom d#sub("4") eclipses d#sub("1"), synonymous with a _cis configuration_, the potential rests at a local minimum.
+The figure tells us that when the atom d#sub("4") eclipses d#sub("1"), synonymous with a _syn configuration_, the potential rests at a local minimum.
 By increasing $phi$, we give a slight rise to the potential because d#sub("4")'s hydrogen atoms are hindering vicinal atoms, causing an unfavourable predicament ($plus.minus frac(2pi,3)$).
-The system will want to strive for a minimum, which can be achieved by visiting the _trans configuration_, at $phi = pi$.
+The system will want to strive for a minimum, which can be achieved by visiting the _anti configuration_, at $phi = pi$.
 Since the molecule is symmetrical in nature, increasing the torsion angle to $2pi$ will see the potential go through the same changes, ending at a full rotation of the angle $phi$.

 By populating a force field with suitable parameters for $V_n$, $n$ and $gamma$ pertaining the specific dihedrals, we can evaluate any rotation of the torsional angle occurring during a Molecular Dynamics simulation.
 //